ibm-cloud-security/security-advisor-sdk-java/README.md

 ## License

-The IBM Cloud MySDK Java SDK is released under the Apache 2.0 license.
+The IBM Cloud Security Advisor Java SDK is released under the Apache 2.0 license.
 The license's full text can be found in [LICENSE](LICENSE).